univention/ucs-scripting-examples/README.md

 * [Python code snippets](python)

-If you encounter a problem or wish to contribute, please create an issue in Github: https://github.com/univention/ucs-scripting-examples/issues
+If you wish to contribute, please create an issue in Github: https://github.com/univention/ucs-scripting-examples/issues